seano188/ASP.NET-EcommerceWebApplication/README.md

 7. Providing reviews for products

 The log in and payment details are as follows:
-Log in details:
+1. Log in details:
 - User: admin, Password: 1q@w3e$R
 - User: Sankalp, Password: password1
-- c.
-User: seanooi, Password: password2
+- User: seanooi, Password: password2

 2. Payment details:
 - Email: any yahoo or hotmail emails